alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

     Depending on your network configuration, you might need to set an [`HTTP_PROXY` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) [external link] for the CLI to connect.
 Contact your network administrator for your configuration settings.

+## Sign in to Cloud Foundry

+You can sign in to Cloud Foundry using either your [GOV.UK PaaS account information](get_started.html#get-an-account) or the single sign-on function.

+### Use your GOV.UK PaaS account

+The default method to sign in to Cloud Foundry is to use your [GOV.UK PaaS account](get_started.html#get-an-account) information.

-3. Sign in to Cloud Foundry.
-If your org is hosted in the London region, run:
+1. If your org is hosted in the London region, run the following in the command line:

     ```
     cf login -a api.london.cloud.service.gov.uk -u USERNAME